RichardLitt/location-based-cms/README.md

 5. Run ```npm start``` and make sure that the server starts without errors.
 6. Go to localhost:8080 in a browser.
 Also check out '/login' and '/docs' in the browser.

+** Front End Setup **

+Run `gulp --watch`.
+If you add images, run `gulp image` after adding them into the `./pictures` folder, so that the minified versions will be put into `.public/pictures`.

+If you need to, run `bower install`.
+Generally a good idea.

 **Run the following scripts to test the setup:**

 * `npm test`